Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### How can you get more data than PHDsec as input?
 - Use evolutionary information
-- Evolution tells you what works -> only the changed that work are observed
+- Evolution tells you what works -> only the changes that work are observed
 - Evolutionary profile captures history of an individual protein
   -> tells us how important what aminoacid at which position is -> the residues that are the same across the family for a specific position are not chosen randomly. they might seem randomly distributed in 1D but in 3D they often act / stick together